LaansDole/go-git-tui/README.md

 # Go Git TUI

 This project provides a terminal user interface for Git operations, specifically focusing on staging files and committing changes using interactive selection.
-It includes three main commands: `ggui` (the main application), `gadd` for staging files, and `gcommit` for committing changes.
+It includes three main commands: `go-git-tui` (the main application), `gadd` for staging files, and `gcommit` for committing changes.

 ## Features